Bitingingwa/Student-Clearance-form/README.md

 # Student-Clearance-form
-A student clearance form designed to facilitate graduation process
+A student clearance form designed to facilitate graduation process between the administration management and students